 The generic is considered to be as safe and effective as the original drug.
 Generics tend to cost less than brand-name drugs.

 The generic form of Diastat is what’s known as an authorized generic.
 An authorized generic refers to an FDA-approved brand-name drug that’s marketed without using the brand name.
-Instead, it’s sold under the generic name, with a private label.
-But, it’s an exact copy of the active drug in the brand-name version.
+Instead, it’s sold under the generic name with a private label.
+But it’s an exact copy of the active drug in the brand-name version.

 Talk with your doctor before drinking alcohol while taking Diastat or Diastat Acudial.

 The active ingredient in Diastat, diazepam, can interact with alcohol.
 Drinking alcohol and taking Diastat can increase your risk for certain side effects, including central nervous system (CNS) depression.
-CNS depression is a rare but serious side effect that results when your body’s neurological (brain and spinal cord) functions slow down.
+CNS depression is a rare but serious side effect that occurs when your body’s neurological (brain and spinal cord) functions slow down.
 Symptoms can include dizziness and sleepiness.

 If you drink alcohol, discuss with your doctor how much, if any, is safe for you to drink while taking Diastat.